MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtaganr-canonical-property.md

 These properties do not belong to any object; it is furnished by address book providers in [SPropertyRestriction](spropertyrestriction.md) structures.
 This property contains an ambiguous name resolution (ANR) string that can be tested against an address book container's contents table to find corresponding message recipients.

 Address book providers match the value of **PR_ANR** and associated properties against every entry in the contents table, using a provider-defined matching algorithm.
 The column or columns that are used in this match are chosen by the provider as part of the algorithm.
-The **PR_DISPLAY_NAME** ([PidTagDisplayName](pidtagdisplayname-canonical-property.md)) column is the most commonly used; the **PR_ACCOUNT** ([PidTagAccount](pidtagaccount-canonical-property.md)) column is also useful when it contains the user's e-mail name.
+The **PR_DISPLAY_NAME** ([PidTagDisplayName](pidtagdisplayname-canonical-property.md)) column is the most commonly used; the **PR_ACCOUNT** ([PidTagAccount](pidtagaccount-canonical-property.md)) column is also useful when it contains the user's email name.

 For more information on ambiguous name resolution, see [Address Book Restrictions](address-book-restrictions.md).